-2. Type a short description of the video on the field Say something about this video... then tap Post.
+2. Type a short description of the video on the field Say something about this video... then tap POST.
 It may take some time for the video to be uploaded to Facebook.
 But, once done, you should see it on News Feed.

-3. Videos shared on Facebook automatically play when users scroll through them in the News Feed.
+3. Videos shared on Facebook automatically play when users scroll through them.
 Congratulations!
 You now know how to share a video on Facebook.